skhillon/CSC480Notes/Lec6.md

     - Environment would be its state space, for some software that's the entire internet.
 Ex: Web Crawler.

 ## Percept Sequence: See Slide
+- see slide
+- This is not an algorithm, it's a way of thinking about AI.

 ## Rational Agent Requirements
 - Need to do the "right thing" under **uncertainty**.
 If an agent had infinite knowledge, then it would be trivial to know what to do at any point in time.
 You wouldn't *need* AI.